SaltedSlark/Fast-3D-Talking-Face/README.md

 # Fast-3D-Talking-Face: Blendshape-based Audio-Driven 3D-Talking-Face with Transformer

+Generally, it's challenging to drive 3D models in various engines using vertices.
+Therefore, this project draws inspiration from SAiD to directly predict blendshapes.
+Additionally, it utilizes SelfTalk based on the FaceFormer architecture, which offers the advantage of speed.
+By combining these two approaches, we can achieve fast driving of 3D characters to speak.

 ## Features
 - Real-time Audio-Driven, latency less than 1 second
 - Generalize pretty well for chinese and other languages